-4.9 MAIN JOB INCOME
+4.11 MAIN JOB INCOME

 - Q. How much was ....'s earnings from the MAIN job he/she was doing in the week ending Oct.
-5, 2013? - C. You should show the respondent the Income flash card (APPENDIX D) and ask them in which range was the person's cash earnings from main employment and other job(s) respectively, during the reference week.
+4, 2014? - You should show the respondent the Income flash card (APPENDIX D, page 101) and ask them in which range was the person's cash earnings from main employment during the reference week.

 The flash card shows weekly, monthly and annual amounts.
 Mark the appropriate choice.
-For the self-employed you would record their NET earnings (after expenses) during the last month.
+For the self-employed you would record their NET earnings (after expenses) during the last pay period.
 BE SURE the respondent is clear about the difference between each column of the flash card.